stochastictalk/plex/README.md

 # 🤩 Plex

-A Python package for gaze-engaged text-to-speech.
+A Python package for speech interaction with ChatGPT.

 ## Installation

+Installation has only been tested on Mac with Apple Silicon.

 Install system dependencies.